ndr-repo/finalResolution/README.md

 # finalResolution

-Hello everyone, I'm happy to introduce finalResolution 0.9!

-The final beta release of these tools will become publicly available on this portal after the v1.0 rollout.
-If you are reading this before then, I'm happy to have you for testing and look forward to your feedback!
+Welcome to finalResolution!

-Included are optimized tools I have written over the last year that have helped me save time when working with common network indicators.
-I plan to expand these over the next few days to create easy calls of a few other related one-liners similar to what you can find here.
+finalResolution is an optimized collection of scripts I have written over the last year for working with common network indicators.
 These are mostly time savers that I use for validating external presence on the net & performing quick lookups of hostnames and IPs through common APIs.

+I will continue to update the repository with more tools as time goes on.
+Most of my time with new tools is spent performing internal QA to ensure they are easy to read from your IDE and provide a good experience during input handling.

-This *can* be used for threat hunting, but I mostly use these during external pentest work and not for creating CTI.
+These can be used for threat hunting, but I mostly use these during external pentest work and not for creating CTI.
 I would definitely recommend the resolvers over a traditional nslookup when working with indicators, since these tools all resolve by proxy through another host and not your own box.

 At most, I would use them to find any initial indicators (i.e: Quad9 blocked ___ hostname), and then moving your work over to a CTI platform for OSINT like [AlienVault OTX](https://otx.alienvault.com/).